cyberbotics/webots-doc/guide/samples.md

 %end

 In this example, two Koala robots (K-Team) circle on a moon-like surface.
 You can modify their trajectories with the arrow keys on your keyboard.
-The moon- like scenery is made of `IndexedFaceSet` nodes.
+The moon-like scenery is made of `IndexedFaceSet` nodes.
 Both robots use the same controller code.

 ### ghostdog.wbt